The Person-Centered Approach Of Rogerian Therapy

 A Chance To Be Truly Heard

 Your therapist will listen closely to understand exactly how you're feeling.
 One technique a therapist might use in Rogerian therapy is to try to put your feelings into their own words.
-You then have the opportunity to correct their perceptions and rephrase your feelings.
+You then can correct their perceptions and rephrase your feelings.
 Once you feel completely understood, the relief can be profound.

 Dealing with life's challenges can make you feel all alone in the world.
 Many people may take pity on you, but it can be hard to find someone who will metaphorically put themselves in your shoes to truly understand things from your perspective.
-A trained therapist can show empathic understanding by using Rogerian therapy techniques and a person-centered approach.
-They then offer you something that's very rare: empathy for not only the struggles you face now, but those you have faced in the past.
+A trained therapist can show empathy understanding by using Rogerian techniques through person-centered therapy.
+Rogerian psychotherapy then offers you something that's very rare: empathy for not only the struggles you face now, but those you have faced in the past.

 Starting therapy can be daunting, especially if you've never been in a session before.
 If you've tried alternate methods and felt anything less than a mental health professional's complete understanding and high regard, Rogerian therapy might be right for you.
-Many mental health professionals today are able to provide a Rogerian therapy experience.
+Many mental health professionals today are able to provide a Rogerian therapy experience that leads to positive change.

 Individuals who have tried therapy before with little or no results may be hesitant to make the time for an in-person meeting.
 A session with an online therapist like those at BetterHelp may be a more convenient alternative.